PostHog/posthog.com/contents/blog/how-to-pivot.md

 ###Thinking we wanted to change course, but not thinking about it enough

-We pivotted so much we developed a real knack for building an MVP and a new website in a single all nighter and getting meetings by the first day to show it to people.
+We pivoted so much we developed a real knack for building an MVP and a new website in a single all nighter and getting meetings by the first day to show it to people.
 In the same way that a child could operate a car.

 We implemented an important rule: